Mission

 MMRL Team

-The MMRL is directed by Dr. Bassam Khoury, an Associate Professor at McGill University whose research has gained international recognition.
-Dr. Khoury has published over 100 papers on mindfulness and compassion in leading journals in the domains of clinical psychology and physical/medical health.
-His work has been cited over 9,400 times and his ResearchGate has cumulated nearly 72,000 reads.
-He is joined by a team of graduate students, undergraduate volunteers, and global collaborators.
+The MMRL is directed by Dr. Bassam Khoury, an Associate Professor at McGill University.
+Dr. Khoury has published over 100 papers on mindfulness and compassion in leading clinical journals.
+His work has gained international acclaim and has been recognized by the University of Cambridge as among the most impactful research in psychology worldwide.

 Embodied and Embedded Mindfulness and Compassion Framework (EEMCF)